Lego Marvel Super Heroes: Plot

+Development

+Following the revival of the Super Heroes theme in 2012, TT Games and The LEGO Group decided to develop a Marvel-based game, as the studio had already created several Batman games for DC.
+Early on, the studio considered adapting the plot of The Avengers; however, TT Games felt that a single film wouldn't provide enough content and that the broader Marvel universe would be better represented with an original story instead.

+The story was developed in reverse: developers were first asked which characters and locations they wanted to include, and the writing team then wrote a story that incorporated all of those elements.

+The handheld version, LEGO Marvel Super Heroes: Universe in Peril, was intended to mark a new direction for handheld LEGO games.
+Unlike previous handheld titles, the game was developed with the mobile version in mind first and then later ported to portable systems rather than the other way around.
+This decision was reportedly unpopular among the development team, with some staff even leaving the project over it.
+Following the game's poor reception and feedback, the mobile-focused approach was quickly dropped, and future handheld releases were designed to resemble their console counterparts much more closely.

 Reception

 Lego Marvel Super Heroes received generally positive reviews upon release.
 Among its strengths, reviewers cited its humor, variety of missions, characters, and open-world gameplay.
 According to Metacritic, it received an average review score of 83/100 based on 22 reviews, indicating "generally positive reviews".

-Steve Butts of IGN gave the game a 9 out of 10, praising it for being: "the best thing to happen to the Marvel games since 2006” Marvel: Ultimate Alliance".
+Steve Butts of IGN gave the game a 9 out of 10, praising it for being: "the best thing to happen to the Marvel games since 2006's Marvel: Ultimate Alliance".
 He added, "it's a warm and witty, multi-layered approach to the brand that ties in hundreds of Marvel's most iconic characters, settings, and stories".
 Steve Hannley of Hardcore Gamer gave the game a 4/5, calling it "one of the best Marvel games this generation".
 Game Informer gave the game a 9 out of 10, while Polygon gave the game an 8.5 out of 10.
 GameZone's Matt Liebl, regarding the PS4 version, stated, "on a console filled with shooters like Killzone and Call of Duty, TT Games' Lego Marvel Super Heroes presents a nice break from the complex sports titles and intense shooters that overrun the console".

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Lego Marvel Super Heroes for "Family Game of the Year".

 Warner Bros.
-Interactive Entertainment President David Haddad has stated that Lego Marvel Super Heroes is the best-selling LEGO video game of all time.
+Interactive Entertainment president David Haddad has stated that Lego Marvel Super Heroes is the best-selling LEGO video game of all time.

 A sequel titled Lego Marvel Super Heroes 2 was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on 14 November 2017.